 One of the things that catches applicants off guard is how quickly the costs of applying to PT school add up.
-Between PTCAS fees, transcripts, the GRE, and interview travel, you can easily spend over $1,000 before you ever set foot in a classroom.
-Here is a realistic breakdown of what to expect.
+Between PTCAS fees, transcripts, the GRE, supplemental fees, and interview travel, you can easily spend over $1,000 before you ever set foot in a classroom.
+Here is a realistic breakdown of every cost, with verified dollar amounts and strategies to keep expenses manageable.

 PTCAS Application Fees

 The PTCAS application fee for the 2025-2026 cycle is $175 for your first program and $75 for each additional program.
-These fees increased from the prior cycle ($165 and $65, respectively).
+These increased from $165 and $65 in the prior cycle.

 1 $175